Missouri Court Records

 - The person has fulfilled all prior requirements by the judge, including court fines.

-- There are no or since charges.
+- There are current arrest charges or convictions.

 - The person's temperament and conduct show that they are not a threat to society.